 The mission of the Office of Assessment and Review is to ensure Georgia State University’s compliance with SACSCOC and Board of Regents standards by supporting the University community in the conduct of meaningful, effective, and sustainable assessment of student learning.
 At GSU, we assess student learning

 a) in every degree and certificate program at the undergraduate, professional, and graduate levels, and

 A central element of this mission is helping program faculty to utilize assessment results in the development and implementation of strategies for continuous improvement in student learning.

 How We Can Help

-The Office of Academic Assessment offers one-on-one consultations and workshops for faculty and staff involved in assessment as they develop assessment plans, collect and analyze assessment data, report the findings of their assessment, and use assessment results for the improvement of student learning.
+The Office of Assessment and Review offers one-on-one consultations and workshops for faculty and staff involved in assessment as they develop assessment plans, collect and analyze assessment data, report the findings of their assessment, and use assessment results for the improvement of student learning.
 For additional ideas and resources, please explore the links to the left.

 Members of the university community have access to all current and previous assessment reports.
 Reports submitted since 2013 can be found in SLOAP.
 Earlier reports, which were submitted in WEAVEonline, are available at the Report Archive.

 Dr. Patricia Gregg, Associate Director of Assessment and Review (678-891-2571 and Patricia.Gregg@gpc.edu)

 Dr. Sara Cushing, Senior Faculty Associate for Assessment of Student Learning (404-413-2501 and email@example.com)